Trained protection dogs are useful for many people. Here are some benefits of owning one.

 There are several benefits of having a pet in your life.
 Dogs give you unconditional love and companionship.
 They give you a reason to get outside and play.
 They also bring joy into a home.

-Many people are looking into adding a trained protection dog into their homes.
+Many people are looking into adding a trained protection dog to their homes.
 They want these highly trained dogs to help them protect their families and belongings from potential dangers in their communities.
 There are several benefits of choosing a trained protection dog to live in your home.
-Trained dogs are more expensive than an untrained dog, so you should know if owning one is right for you.
+Trained dogs are more expensive than untrained dogs, so you should know if owning one is right for you.

 Have a Dog Instead of a Gun

-If you have a young family or you live in an area with excessive crimes, having a gun around is not always the best protection.
+If you have a young family or live in an area with excessive crimes, having a gun around is not always the best protection.
 Children are often curious about guns, and sometimes accidents happen.
 Criminals can also get their hands on guns in the homes and businesses they rob.
 But if you have a trained dog, the dog will protect you and your family.
-They will not give a criminal the opportunity to hurt you or rob your home.
-It is more difficult to capture a trained protection dog than it is to steal a gun from someone’s home.
+They will not allow a criminal to hurt you or rob your home.
+It is more difficult to capture a trained protection dog than to steal a gun from someone’s home.

 Can Be Your Companion Everywhere You Go

-There are many communities that allow dogs to go into public spaces with their owners.
+Many communities allow dogs to go into public spaces with their owners.
 It is becoming more common to see dogs in shopping centers, restaurants, and other indoor areas.
 This is great news for people with handicaps or health issues that could cause problems while out in public.
 You will feel comfortable and safe when you venture out with your protection dog.

 If someone enters your property, your protection dog will keep the culprit from stealing things or harming you.
 Your dog will catch the culprit and incapacitate the crook, so the police can get there and make the arrest.
 When the culprit is down, the dog will continue to watch the lawbreaker and make sure nothing else happens.
 Word will quickly get out that you have a protection dog, and your home will be off-limits for other crooks.